Guided fly fishing in Southland, New Zealand

 Double Handed rods are a great way to get big flies deep, and open up the potential of our larger rivers.
 Let Chris introduce you to the art of Spey casting on the renowned, big-water rainbow trout fishery of the Upper Clutha and other big water rivers.

 Using two-handed Switch rods and a range of skagit, scandi, and other specialist heads, Chris will introduce you to the fundamentals of spey casting, and effective techniques to maximize the potential of large water fisheries.

 The skills you will learn are readily transferable to any big water fishery, such as NZ’s famed Tongariro river, or the large, braided waters of the Canterbury region, as well as many steelhead waters of Canada, the United States and BC.
-Learn from one of the countries most references spey casters.
+Learn from one of the countries most referenced spey casters.
 Check out Chris' Two Handed Fly Fishing page here

 We actively promote 100% catch and release.
 Take nothing but photographs: leave nothing but footprints.